The National Archives has identified several records with in the

 - Iwao Takamoto

-recently deceased creator of the cartoon character Scooby-Doo, and others, who learned some of his illustration techniques while at a WRA camp.
+Creator of the cartoon character Scooby-Doo, and others, who learned some of his illustration techniques while at a WRA camp.
 See his World War II War Relocation Authority (WRA) record.